OpenSpace/OpenSpace-Docs/content/milky-way/substellar-objects/brown-dwarfs/index.md

 ## Representing brown dwarfs

 :::{note}
 None of these objects are visible to the eye, so we represent these objects conceptually with oversized points, tinted according to their type: L dwarfs, T dwarfs, and Y dwarfs.
-Their brightness (size) is grossly exaggerated relative to the stars.
+Their brightness (size) is grossly exaggerated so we can examine them.
 :::

 We represent these data by oversized points colored according to their spectral type.
 These objects are incredibly faint, so we need to exaggerate their size in order to see them.
 We color them according to spectral type: